Edward Lloyd (coffee house owner): Biography

 Little is known about Edward Lloyd's early life or his origins, although the writer Sydney Brooks states that he was Welsh and Lloyd's of London—the insurance organisation that still carries his name—states that he originated in Canterbury, Kent.
 From later records his date of birth has been placed to c.
 1648.
 (Note: At the time of his second marriage, in 1698, Lloyd was described as "of the age of about fifty years".)
 It is thought his father was with the Worshipful Company of Framework Knitters—the livery company involved with the hosiery and knitting industry—as was Lloyd.
 The writers Raymond Flower and Michael Wynn-Jones observe "it is generally believed that he did not serve his apprenticeship in this craft".

 By September 1680 Lloyd was living with his wife, Abigail, in Red Cross Alley in the parish of All Hallows Barking in the City of London, near the Tower of London.
 Their infant son was buried in the local church that month.
-(Note: Neither Lloyd's marriage nor his son's birth were recorded in the parish register; the historian Vanessa Harding writes that it is likely that the family had only recently moved to the parish.)
-He was one of nine children born to the couple, although only four daughters, survived to adulthood.
+(Note: Neither Lloyd's marriage nor his son's birth was recorded in the parish register; the historian Vanessa Harding writes that it is likely that the family had only recently moved to the parish.)
+He was one of nine children born to the couple, although only four daughters survived to adulthood.
 The Lloyds lived in All Hallows Barking until at least December 1681; by September 1682 they were living in the nearby parish of St Dunstan-in-the-East.

 Between March 1685 and March 1687 Lloyd opened his coffee house in Great Tower Street in the City of London.
 It is not known if he took over an existing outlet or opened a new venue; it is also not known if he had any experience in running a coffee-house.
 The venue was close to the Pool of London, an integral part of the Port of London; Lloyd's clientele included merchants, ship owners and sailors and he supplied them with relevant information about ship and cargo movements, maritime losses and market prices.
 He kept a corner of his coffee house for the use of captains only.